Austext

 Austext is the former Australian teletext service based in Brisbane, Queensland.
 The service was carried and operated by the Seven Network and its affiliates over most of Australia.
 It carried news, financial information, weather, lottery results, a TV guide and other information, as well as closed captioning for programs.

 The service was freely available for viewing on any television, computer or other device with teletext functionality and the ability to access and view Channel Seven, or one of Seven's regional affiliates Prime, GWN or Southern Cross.

 History

 Seven first began testing the Teletext services in 1979, starting regular service on 4 February 1980 with useful information being transmitted in 1982 in Brisbane and Sydney.
-Austext was shut down in September 2009.
 TCN, head station of the Nine Network and ATN's competitor, tried a teletext service in 1977, but as of 1979 it wasn't frequently updated due to the lack of teletext receivers.

 In its early years, there were two separate services: 7-Text coming out of ATN in Sydney with a separate version for HSV-7 in Melbourne, and in Brisbane, SevenTel.
 In 1988, BTQ-7 became responsible for the national service and was renamed Austext.

+Austext was shut down in September 2009.